zunayedology/zunayedology/README.md

 ###

-<p align="center">Hello there!
-My name is Md Zunayedul Islam — but feel free call me Zunayed.
-I'm a Software Engineer specialized in AI/ML and an Erasmus Mundus IPCVAI student.
-I've worked on real-world software solutions, co-authored academic papers, and explored scalable RAG systems — always with a bias for practical impact and a curiosity for what's next in AI.
-Whether it's deep learning, computer vision, or building tech that doesn't hallucinate under pressure, I thrive in interdisciplinary projects and teams that think out-of-the-box.
+<p align="center">Greetings!
+I'm Md Zunayedul Islam, an engineer from Bangladesh – currently pursuing the Erasmus Mundus IPCVai program.
+I've worked on real-world software solutions, co-authored academic papers, and explored scalable RAG systems – always with a bias for practical impact and a curiosity for "what's next?".
+Whether it's AI or building tech that doesn't hallucinate under pressure, I thrive in teams that think outside the box.
 I believe, technology shouldn't just solve human problems — it should empower!</p>

 ###